theatlantic/django-south/docs/installation.rst

 ``yum install Django-south``.
 Note that this may give you an older version - check the version before using the packages.

+South should work with versions of Django from 0.97-pre through to 1.2, although some features (such as multi-db) may not be available for older Django versions.

 .. _installation-easy-install: